7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Roles.md

 Controls access of AD resources | Control access to Azure resources

 - By default, Azure Roles and Azure AD do not span Azure and Azure AD
-- By default the Global Administrator does not have access to Azure resources
+- By default, the Global Administrator does not have access to Azure resources
 - Global Administrator must be grant access to Azure resource if granted the User Access Administrator role

 [Assign Azure roles using Azure PowerShell](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-powershell)

 ## References